LordMathis/hugo-theme-nix/README.md

     url = "/posts"
 ```

-To enable disqus comments add `disqusShortname` to your `config.toml`
+To enable disqus comments add `disqusShortname` to your `config.toml`.

+You can turn off disqus comments per page by adding `nocomments = true` to the front matter.

 ## License